-- 0: use our own mesh for radial integration of pseudopotentials - 1: use the mesh that is consistent with quantum espresso - Default: 0 diago_proc
+- Description: - 0: use our own mesh for radial integration of pseudopotentials - 1: use the mesh that is consistent with quantum espresso - Default: 0 diago_proc

-- · Type: Boolean
+- Type: Boolean

 - Description: Used only for nscf calculations.

 - 0: no memory saving techniques are used.

 - 1: a memory saving technique will be used for many k point calculations.

 - Default: 0

 - Type: Integer

 - Availability: pw base

 - Description:

-- 0: it will be set to the number of MPI processes.
+- 0: it will be set to the number of MPI threads.
 Normally, it is fine just leave it to the default value.

-- >0: it specifies the number of processes used for carrying out diagonalization.
-Must be less than or equal to total number of MPI processes.
-Also, when cg diagonalization is used, diago_proc must be the same as the total number of MPI processes.
+- >0: it specifies the number of threads used for carrying out diagonalization.
+Must be less than or equal to total number of MPI threads.
+Also, when cg diagonalization is used, diago_proc must be the same as the total number of MPI threads.

+- Default: 0